IEatChu/Roger.github.io/essays/codingstandards.md

 ## ESLint’s Automatic Fixing: A Time-Saving Feature

 I also appreciate that ESLint can automatically fix some of the common mistakes.
-This feature saves me a lot of time, because I don’t have to search my code for little errors or try to remember every single rule.
+This feature saves me a lot of time because I don’t have to search my code for little errors or try to remember every single rule.
 Instead, I can spend more time understanding how my code works

+AI Usage: I used Grammarly to assist with grammar and overall clarity.